-Article 142: The HKSAR Government shall on its own decide -policies of this SAR in the field of education, including policies regarding the educational system and its administration, the language of instruction, the allocation of funds, the examination system, the system of academic awards and the recognition of educational qualifications.
+Article 142: The HKSAR Government shall on its own decide policies of this SAR in the field of education, including policies regarding the educational system and its administration, the language of instruction, the allocation of funds, the examination system, and the recognition of educational qualifications\.

-Community organisations and individuals may operate various kinds of educational undertakings in the HKSAR in accordance with law.
+Community organisations and individuals may operate various\ kinds of educational undertakings in the HKSAR in accordance with law.